 Fingerprint sensor and Face unlock

 The phone has a fingerprint sensor on the ride side, embedded into the power button.
 It immediately unlocks phone just by keeping your finger on the power button so that you don’t have to press it.
-This is more convenient compared to the rear-mounted fingerprint scanner and faster than the in-display fingerprint scanner in the Redmi Note 8 Pro.
+This is more convenient compared to the rear-mounted fingerprint scanner and faster than the in-display fingerprint scanner.
 You can add up to 5 fingerprints.
 You can also use the fingerprint for app local and payments in apps.
 The phone also has face unlock, but it is not as secure as fingerprint since it can be unlocked with a photo.
 It also doesn’t work if you use sunglasses or hats.

 Music Player, FM Radio and Multimedia